-Miller will start June 1.
-He will replace Rick Keller, who will retire June 30 after 21 years as CEO.
+Miller started June 1.
+He replaces Rick Keller, who will retire June 30 after 21 years as CEO.

 “Rick has done a great job leading Idaho Farm Bureau Federation and we look forward to a seamless transition process in the coming months to advance this great organization,” IFBF President Bryan Searle, a farmer from Shelley, said in a news release.
 “The board of directors has confidence in Zak’s vision and leadership ability to continue to lead Farm Bureau into the future.”

 Searle said in an interview that the board evaluated seven candidates within the American Farm Bureau Federation and 67 from outside, but from the outset favored hiring from within IFBF.

 “Zak brings a real passion for ag, a strong passion for Farm Bureau and a lot of vision for progressing forward into the future,” he said.
 “And he’s a fifth-generation farmer.
 He knows what it’s like to have frost on the potatoes … he has his heart in it.”

 Miller, 40, a partner in his family’s fifth-generation farm near St. Anthony, Idaho, joined the IFBF staff in 2014.
 He has served on the organization’s management team for the past three years, over the same period working as the bureau’s director of commodities and marketing as well as manager of its marketing association.
 He previously served as regional field manager for east Idaho.

 IFBF represents more than 80,000 member families throughout the state, including 14,000 who are actively involved in the state’s agricultural sector.